Anty0/GoProAutoImmichUpload/README.md

   whether the camera was powered on or not from an undocumented flag bit.
 I still believe there is something wrong with that code.
   All the manufacturer data I'm getting does not make any sense.
 If you are still reading this, and you can find what's wrong, please let me know.
 - The "delete file" endpoint on GoPro is unreliable.
 It fails for no apparent reason (returns non-200 status).
-I have yet to figure out why.
+After many attempts, I've found that disabling the turbo mode makes this endpoint work reliably again.
 - The power off and sleep http endpoints are missing from the public OpenApi spec.
 After asking myself "Why there is a reboot endpoint, but not a power off endpoint?"
   I figured I might as well try calling some undocumented http endpoints to see if any of them work.
 They did work.
 So now I can put the camera to sleep over http.
 - To implement streaming downloads of media, I ended up creating a custom mixin and fitting it nicely between the `WirelessGoPro`